Funicular shell form finding

 About the series

-This webinar is part 4 of a 5-part series on graphic statics.
-All webinars are recorded and available to purchase on-demand following the live broadcast:
+This webinar is part four of a five-part series on graphic statics.

 Speakers